No limits for Lumberjacks

 SFA’s Rusche College of Business has successfully achieved the extension of its business program accreditation by the prestigious AACSB International – The Association to Advance Collegiate Schools of Business International.
 Globally, fewer than 5% of business colleges have achieved accreditation by AACSB, which places SFA’s Rusche College of Business in an elite category of business colleges worldwide.

-Dr. Jason Reese, sports business program coordinator and assistant professor, has been recognized with an SFA Teaching Excellence Award for being an outstanding faculty member for the Rusche College of Business.
+Dr. Jason Reese, sports business program coordinator and associate professor, has been recognized with an SFA Teaching Excellence Award for being an outstanding faculty member for the Rusche College of Business.
 Reese has provided students with the opportunity to work with the Houston Texans to sell individual and group tickets to the Battle of Piney Woods game each fall, which pits SFA against Sam Houston State University at NRG Stadium, home of the Texans.
 Students also work with SFA Athletics to sell season, group and individual tickets to SFA football, basketball and baseball/softball games.

 Dr. Mark Scanlan, economics professor, challenges and encourages students in the college by making economics fun.
 Through an online prediction game, Fredcast, developed by the Federal Reserve Bank, students predict four key economic variables.
 The game scores the students’ predictions and ranks participants after the real data is available.
 Students compete with each other to see whose prediction is most accurate.
 Scanlan was honored with a Bright Spot award by the university vice presidents, the Faculty Senate, and the Center for Teaching and Learning.